aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 1. Perform k-fold cross validation with different values of $\lambda$.
 2. Choose the $\lambda$ value that gave the lowest cross-validation error.
 3. Retrain on all the training data with the found $\lambda$ value, and then test and see the generalization error.

-## Mathematical View of Machine Learning
+## A first algorithm: K-nearest neighbors